denniepatton/Triton/README.md

 ## Requirements and Installation

 Triton requires standard Python libraries (e.g. NumPy, SciPy, pysam) and is compatible with Python 3.7+ (tested up to Python 3.13).

+The provided `environment.yml` is intentionally pinned for production compatibility with the tested cluster stack:

+* Python `3.7.4`
+* Snakemake `5.19.2`

+These versions are compatible with the Fred Hutch module combination shown above:

+* `snakemake/5.19.2-foss-2019b-Python-3.7.4`
+* `Python/3.7.4-foss-2019b-fh1`

 ### Micromamba/Conda Environment